mikepan/GameEngineBook/text/02-FirstGame.md

 Because the Mirror Modifier has both "Merge" and "Clipping" options turned on, the extrude will not simply be constrained to the normal (the axis perpendicular to the face) initially.
 Instead, the extruded face will be locked to the normal, but half of it will be locked in with the mirror plane.
 Therefore, it will behave as if locked vertically (Z axis).

 To save time with the modeling, we will add a head from the built-in meshes in Blender.
 While in the Edit mode, go to the Add Mesh menu (Shift+A) and choose Monkey.
 You will need to scale (S), rotate (R), and grab (G) it to make it match the reference image.
-And they match perfectly[md]what a happy coincidence.
+And they match perfectly-what a happy coincidence.

 You will need to remove some faces from the neck to connect it with the top part of the body.
 To delete faces, use the X key.
-This will bring up the menu shown in Figure 2.11[md]pick your option wisely.
+This will bring up the menu shown in Figure 2.11-pick your option wisely.
 To connect vertices and edges, use the F key.
 (They need to be selected, and no more than what can fit in a face.)

 \*\*\*Insert Fig02-11.tif